nabilfp/spectrabench/README.md

 Most modern benchmark tools are fantastic, but they share a common flaw when it comes to rapid triage: **they are heavy**.
 They require gigabytes of downloads, GUI installations, and leave residual registry keys or temp files in your OS.

 **SpectraBench** solves this by utilizing a "Sister Scripts" architecture:
-1. `spectrabench.sh` (Native Linux Bash & AWK)
+1. `spectrabench.sh` (Native Linux Bash)
 2. `spectrabench.ps1` (Native Windows PowerShell)

-Both scripts perform identical mathematical stress tests and raw memory/storage I/O operations directly via the OS kernel. **No Python, No C++, No Java required.
-Just pure, native scripting.**
+Both scripts perform identical hardware-level stress tests and raw memory/storage I/O operations directly via the OS kernel. **No external dependencies.
+Just pure, native architecture.**

 ### ✨ Key Features
 - **Zero Dependencies:** Runs on fresh OS installations out-of-the-box.
-- **Ghost Mode Execution:** Can be executed directly in RAM without saving any files to the hard drive.
+- **Ghost Mode Execution:** Executed directly in RAM without saving any files to the hard drive.
-- **Enterprise Standard:** Pure English CLI interface focused on speed, accuracy, and telemetry.
+- **Thermal Detection [NEW]:** Detects system ACPI/WMI Thermal Zones to log pre-test and post-test CPU temperatures, actively flagging Thermal Throttling.
 - **Ephemeral Testing:** All I/O test files are created in volatile memory (`/dev/shm` or `$env:TEMP`) and automatically purged upon completion or a `Ctrl+C` interrupt.

 ---